 Any loans made to a director/shareholder may create an additional CT charge for the company if the loan is still unpaid nine months after the financial year end.
-The company will need to pay 33.75% (32.5% for loans made prior to 6 April 2022) of the unpaid loan as an additional CT charge.
+The company will need to pay 33.75% of the unpaid loan as an additional CT charge.
 When the loan is repaid to the company, the company can apply to have the additional CT charge refunded.
 However, the refund will not be made until nine months after the year end during which the overdrawn loan was repaid.
 In addition, any director's loan of more than £10,000 at any time in the tax year may create a benefit in kind tax and NIC charge unless the director pays interest to the company on any overdrawn balance.
-Interest paid must be at or above the Revenue approved rate, currently 2.00%.
-This rate could be subject to change during 2022-23 if interest rates generally continue to rise.
+Interest paid must be at or above the Revenue approved rate.